sraphs/flutter_packages/sraph_logger/README.md

 ## Initializing

 By default, the logging package does not do anything useful with the log messages.
-You must configure the logging level and add a handler for the log messages.
+You must configure the logging level.

-Here is a simple logging configuration that logs all messages via `print`.

 ```dart
 Logger.root.level = Level.ALL; // defaults to Level.INFO